dmbarbour/glas/docs/GlasNamespaces.md

 ### Compiler Dataflow

-Multimethods let users describe specialized implementations of generic operations across multiple modules, then compose them.
+Multimethods let users describe specialized implementations of generic operations across multiple modules, heuristically integrating them.
 A soft constraint-logic program might declare assumptions and preferences across multiple modules, then solve constraints holistically.
-Notebook applications can build a table of contents across multiple modules, and need logic to propagate proposed source updates to their sources.
+Notebook applications should build a table of contents across multiple modules and robustly route proposed updates to their sources.

 Implementing these patterns manually is awkward and error-prone.
 Instead, I propose to push this to front-end compilers and libraries shared between them.
-As a simple convention, we reserve '@\*' for compiler-supported dataflow between modules and their clients.
-Compilers can implement a variety of ad hoc, fine-grained dataflows.
+As a simple convention, we reserve '@\*' names for compiler-supported dataflow between modules and their clients.
+Compilers can implement ad hoc, fine-grained dataflows through the namespace.
 In contrast, '%env.\*' is controlled by the user and supports only one dataflow pattern.

-The glas executable should support compiler dataflow for a toplevel namespace, providing input definitions for integration with the runtime.
-This integration can  be based on built-in front-end compilers or a configured namespace procedure.
+Some dataflow computations may require closure via extra processing at the 'root' source.
+Ideally, this is separated from source to simplify further composition, can guide partial closure, and defaults to the correct behavior by a glas executable.
+One viable solution is 'ns.read(env:"@")' returning a set of flags (as a dict) describing which dataflow features are integrated by the client.

+A relevant concern with compiler dataflow is that it can easily interfere with lazy loading.
+This can be mitigated with syntactic support for scoping or translating dataflows, and by avoiding features that would entangle modules too aggressively.

 ### Namespace Processes and Channels